tiennvcs/Newton-Raphson/README.md

 ```bash
   python main.py -ER <Value of ER> -T2 <Value of T2>
 ```
-For example, we want find the solution [n1,n2,n3,n4,n5] at ER = 0.2 and T2 = 750, just enter the following command:
+For example, we want find the solution [n1,n2,n3,n4,n5] at `ER = 0.2 and T2 = 750`, just enter the following command:
 ```bash
   python main.py -ER 0.2 -T2 750
 ```